 The repetitive weave movement of knitting generates a state very similar to mindfulness meditation.
 Knitting we have to concentrate on the activity, but at the same time our brain can relax because it is not a very cognitive activity.

 In this regard, researchers at Cardiff University analyzed 3,545 people around the world and found that those who knitted in free time said they felt more relaxed.
 These people affirmed that their hobby helped them relieve stress and daily pressure.
 In fact, when we enjoy the activity in our brain are produced dopamine (the neurotransmitter of reward), endorphins (which produce a feeling of well-being) and serotonin (associated with pleasure).

 This activity we liked so much when we were children is a great weapon to fight anxiety, depression and stress.
 In fact, Jung recommended his patients to draw mandala, as additional therapy, to feel better.
-The key is that drawing not only helps to relax but also allows you to replace negative thoughts with more enjoyable images.
+The key is that drawing not only helps to relax but also allows you to replace negative and anxious thoughts with more enjoyable images.

 A study conducted at Texas universities and Emory concluded that drawing is a very interesting non-verbal therapy to relieve the symptoms of people suffering from post-traumatic stress.
 Another research at the Northwestern Memorial Hospital showed that just one hour of drawing per day can help relieve pain and improve our mood when we are sick.